 To see more details on how to build Nook's Cranny, see the article below.

 |Building a House|

-You will need to repay a new loan of 98,000 bells after upgrading your home.
-This time, you have to pay in bells instead of miles, so sell fish and bugs and start saving!
+You have to repay a new loan of 98,000 Bells after upgrading your home.
+This time, you have to pay in Bells instead of Miles, so sell fish and bugs and start saving!

 One of the main goals in Animal Crossing: New Horizons is to become an Island Designer.
 To do this, complete Tom Nook's tasks to earn as many items, bells (money), and Nook Miles as possible.

 Though you can easily obtain the Flimsy Axe and the Stone Axe, early in the game, you won't be able to chop down trees until you have the Axe.

 Once you've repaid the initial loan of 5,000 Miles to Tom Nook, you'll be able to purchase the Pretty Good Tools Recipes for 3,000 Miles from Nook Stop on the “Redeem Your Miles” screen.
 This will give you access to a variety of non-Flimsy tools, including the Axe.

 Cross the river after obtaining the Vaulting Pole.
 To obtain it, give Tom Nook 5 distinct creatures, obtain the DIY recipe from Blathers, then craft it in the DIY workbench.
 Click the button below for detailed instructions and for other methods of crossing the river.